Yuriy Malyey: Dinaz Vyshhorod

 On 16 July 2021 signed for Dinaz Vyshhorod in Ukrainian Second League.
-On 31 July 2021 he made his debut with the new club against Dnipro Cherkasy, replacing Oleksandr Apanchuk at he 46 minute.
+On 31 July 2021 he made his debut with the new club against Dnipro Cherkasy, replacing Oleksandr Apanchuk in the 46th minute.
 On 18 August 2021 he played in Ukrainian Cup for the Second preliminary round, against Obolon Kyiv in the season 2021–22.
 On 18 September 2021 he scored his first goal with the new club against Nyva Vinnytsia in Ukrainian Second League in the season 2021–22 at the Dinaz Stadium in Lyutizh.

+Polissya Stavky

+In summer 2025 he moved to Polissya Stavky.
+On 8 August 2025 he scored in Ukrainian Cup against Lehiya Kyiv.
+On 25 August 2025 he scored again in Ukrainian Cup against Rebel Kyiv at the Temp stadium in Kyiv.